 Sometimes, forgoing a live training event altogether is the most efficient way to support training reinforcement.
 Instead of a single, keystone event — with all of the cost and coordination included — break up the lesson into short microlessons and distribute it over weeks or months.
 Skipping the long-form training event while stretching a concept out over several weeks will leave learners more refreshed and ready to engage with the training.

-According to a recent report by Forrester, already one in three companies using an enterprise video platform are now allowing every employee to publish internal video.
+According to a recent report by Forrester, already one in three companies using an enterprise video platform are now allowing every employee to generate their own video content.
 This low barrier to entry makes it easy for anyone to share what they know.
 By uniting a library of social learning content in a single portal, L&D professionals can give their colleagues a consistent video learning portal and support a community around social learning.

-To learn more about how Panopto can help your learning and development organization accomplish this year’s biggest goals, contact a member of our team today to schedule a demo or request a free trial.
+To learn more about how Panopto can help your learning and development organization accomplish this year’s biggest goals, contact a member of our team today to request a free trial.